-The Film Magazine started out as a passive thought shared between close friends in our graduating year at a North Eastern UK university in the Summer of 2012 and blossomed in to an active Tumblr blog by the Summer of 2014.
-Originally a group of 7 avid film watchers and nerds of the so-called “lost generation”, we began raising funds through the sale of movie related merchandise at redbubble.com.
-With our love and knowledge of the industry ever expanding, we promoted the brand across a variety of social networking sites and quickly raised the money and audience needed for us to create this website – thefilmagazine.com.
+The Film Magazine started out as a passive thought shared between close friends in our graduating year at a North Eastern UK university in the Summer of 2012 and blossomed into an active Tumblr blog by the Summer of 2014.
+Originally a group of 7 avid film watchers and nerds of the so-called “lost generation”, we began raising funds through the sale of movie-related merchandise at redbubble.com.
+With our love and knowledge of the industry ever expanding, we promoted our new brand across a variety of social networking sites and quickly raised the money and audience needed for us to create this website – thefilmagazine.com.

 Our Reviews System

 Whether you’re a frequent website visitor or a “follower”/”liker” of one of our many social networking sites, your custom is more valuable to us than we could possibly explain.
 It is because of you that we exist and we will forever be grateful for that.
 Nothing is more important to us than your pleasure and continued loyalty.

 We’re just a bunch of people working towards a larger goal.
 Thank you for making that possible.